rricharz/Tek4010/README.md

 All instructions can now be found in [Manual.pdf](https://github.com/rricharz/Tek4010/blob/master/Manual.pdf) in the main Tek4010 directory.

-**Version 1.8 or above includes a much improved handling of the bright drawing spot, but requires also much more computer power.
-See chapter 14 of the manual on how to install it.
-The standard version installed is 1.7, which works on all Raspberry Pi models.**
+**Version 1.8 for the Raspberry Pi 5 includes a somewhat improved handling of the fading of the bright drawing spot at the expense of requiring much more computer power.
+See chapter 14 of the manual on how to switch to it.
+The standard version is 1.7, which works on all Raspberry Pi models.**